EpitechUtils/EpiMobile/README.md

 # :iphone: EpiMobile - Simplify your life

-EpiMobile is an application writted on Flutter language.
-It’s développes for Epitech students in everybody cities.

 ## Getting Started

 This project is a starting point for a Flutter application.